 Photograph Courtesy: Ankur Manchanda

 Shifting to the outdoors, the species of plants chosen for the front garden are also inspired by the interior theme.
 Temple trees, low height palms, ferns and water plants like lotus, and water lilies have been planted.
 The low height pool is edged with local grey granite stone, forming the central element of the garden.
 Stepping stones and white pebbles patches add an interesting nuance to the space creating a variety of surfaces that one can look at, feel and touch.
-The space on one side of the entrance gate frame is designed with knotted wooden planks so that it blends in with garden on the inside.
+The space on one side of the entrance Fencing and Gate Installation frame is designed with knotted wooden planks so that it blends in with garden on the inside.

 Designed by: Urban Zen